bonnyr/wokwi-ds1820-custom-chip/README.md

 ### Addressing
 The device uses OneWire compatible addresses, configurable as described below

 ### OneWire Comms
 The device uses OneWire for comms with the MCU.
 This custom chip implements a OneWire Slave (only)

-A good Arduino library to use on the Arduino side is the OneWire Server Library (TBD)
+A good Arduino library to use on the Arduino side is the OneWire and the Dallas Temperature Libraries (TBD)

 ## Implementation details